-In the NCCN clinical practice guidelines for uterine neoplasms, the NCCN lists the use of pembrolizumab for TMB-H or MSI-H/deficient DNA mismatch repair (dMMR) tumors as "useful in certain circumstances" as a biomarker-directed systemic therapy for uterine sarcoma and endometrial carcinoma.
-For uterine sarcoma, as a molecular analysis for sarcoma, the NCCN recommended that "comprehensive genomic profiling with a validated and/or FDA-approved assay is informative for predicting rare pantumor targeted therapy opportunities.
-The panel recommends testing of at least NTRK, MSI, and TMB" (NCCN, 2023v).
+In their clinical practice guidelines for uterine neoplasms, the NCCN recommends that one should "Consider tumor mutational burden (TMB) testing through an FDA-approved assay, or a validated test performed in a CLIA-certified laboratory" as one of their principles of molecular analysis.
+The NCCN also notes the use of pembrolizumab for TMB-H or MSI-H/deficient DNA mismatch repair (dMMR) tumors as "useful in certain circumstances" as a biomarker-directed systemic therapy for uterine sarcoma and endometrial carcinoma.
+There, the NCCN also "recommends TMB-H testing if not previously done.
+Pembrolizumab is indicated for patients with unresectable or metastatic tumors with RMB-H [>10 mutations/megabase (mut/Mb)], as determined by an FDA-approved assay, or a validated test performed in a CLIA-certified laboratory, whose disease has progressed following prior treatment and who have no satisfactory alternative treatment options."
+In the molecular analysis of sarcoma, it is recommended that "Comprehensive genomic profiling in setting of metastatic disease as determined by an FDA-approved assay, or a validated test performed in a CLIA-certified laboratory, is informative for predicting rare pantumor targeted therapy opportunities and should include at least NTRK, MSI, and TMB" (NCCN, 2024p).